 A CGA guardian will:

-+ Engage with parents and the student well ahead of the new school year, providing information, answering questions, making arrangement, and reassuring parents and students at what can be a stressful and confusing time.
++ Engage with parents and the student well ahead of the new school year, providing information, answering questions, making arrangements, and reassuring parents and students at what can be a stressful and confusing time.

 + Act like a parent, always putting the child’s welfare, happiness and success ahead of any other considerations, supporting the student’s school life, attending parent-teacher meetings and keeping the child’s parents informed of progress.